wwangwitsel/PLDA/README.md

 matlab
 ```
 ## Demo
 This repository provides a demo which shows the training and testing phase of the PLDA approach coupled with one of the state-of-the-art partial label learning (PLL) approach, PL-kNN.
-The coupled version for other PLL approaches can be implemented easily by replacing PL-kNN with the chosen  PLL algorithm.
+The coupled version for other PLL approaches can be implemented easily by replacing PL-kNN with the chosen  PLL approach.

 To run demo.m, run this command in MATLAB command: